thoughtspot/thoughtspot.github.io/_release/notes.md

   </ul>
   </dd></dlentry>

-  <dlentry id="open-ldap-auth"><dt>Open LDAP authentication</dt><dd>ThoughtSpot now integrates with OpenLDAP for user authentication.
+  <dlentry id="open-ldap-auth"><dt>OpenLDAP authentication</dt><dd>ThoughtSpot now integrates with OpenLDAP for user authentication.
 LDAP provides security and makes user management more centralized.
 To enable user authentication through OpenLDAP, <a href="{{ site.baseurl }}/appliance/contact.html">contact ThoughtSpot Support</a>.
+  </dd></dlentry>

+  <dlentry id="open-ldap-admin-user"><dt>OpenLDAP admin user</dt><dd>ThoughtSpot now supports using your company's OpenLDAP admin user to SSH into your cluster(s) as an admin, instead of using the local ThoughtSpot admin user, which has sudo privileges.
+This feature is only applicable to ThoughtSpot clusters run on an <a href="{{ site.baseurl }}/appliance/rhel/rhel.html">RHEL image</a>.
+Refer to <a href="{{ site.baseurl }}/appliance/rhel/rhel-install-online.html#ldap_admin_user">Install the ThoughtSpot application on online clusters that use RHEL</a> to learn how to add the three OpenLDAP admin user parameters to your Ansible playbook.
   </dd></dlentry>

 </dl>